SKundu2003/SKundu2003/README.md

 # 💫 About Me:
-Innovative Software Developer with a passion for creative problem-solving and rapid prototyping, with expertise in Java, Spring-Boot, Docker, Microservices Architecture, JPA-Hibernate, MongoDB, Apache Kafka, etc. Proficient in deploying to Microsoft Azure and Google Cloud Platform (GCP).<br>
+Experienced Software Developer adept at crafting innovative solutions with a keen eye for efficiency and reliability.
+Proficient in Java, Spring Boot, Hibernate, and MySQL DB, with recent mastery in advanced techniques like Spring Data JPA Projections.
+With over six months of hands-on experience in software engineering, I've consistently delivered high-quality products, exceeding expectations and accelerating project timelines.
+Passionate about continuous learning and staying ahead of industry trends, I thrive in dynamic environments where collaboration and creativity drive success.<br>

 ## 🌐 Socials: